bitmakerlabs/dev_environment_setup/README.md

 ### Installing Some Essentials

 With rbenv installed we will use it to install Ruby for us.
-But first, there is some housekeeping to do.
+But first, there is more housekeeping to do.
 Certain flavours of Ubuntu ship with fewer developer essentials than others.
 In Appleland, a typical Mac requires that you install the command line tools via Xcode to graduate to the next level.
 There is a similar toolset in the Ubuntu-verse.
 You will likely need all of the following: the 'build essential' command line tools, the SQLite command line tools, and either the OpenSSL or ssl-dev libraries.
 Install as required.

 `sudo apt-get install libssl-dev`
 `sudo apt-get install libsqlite3-dev`
 `sudo apt-get install build-essential`

 ### Installing a New Ruby Version